UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-11-team09-novel-view-synthesis.md

 ### <u>RayZer: A Self-supervised Large View Synthesis Model</u>

-The dominant paradigm in studies on novel view synthesis has been to train models on datasts with COLMAP [1] annotations.
+The dominant paradigm in studies on novel view synthesis has been to train models on datasets with COLMAP [3] annotations.
 However, there are several notable drawbacks to this approach.
 COLMAP is slow, struggles in sparse-view and dynamic scenarios and may produce noisy annotations.
 RayZer introduces a groundbreaking new approach to novel view synthesis that is entirely self-supervised (e.g. it does not use any camera pose annotations during training or testing) and thus avoids COLMAP entirely.

-Along with SRT [2] and LVSM, RayZer falls into the group of novel view synthesis methods employing a purely learned latent scene representation and a neural network to render it.
-This is in contrast to most state-of-the-art methods, which primarily rely on NeRF [3] or 3D Gaussian [4] Representations.
+Along with SRT [4] and LVSM [1], RayZer falls into the group of novel view synthesis methods employing a purely learned latent scene representation and a neural network to render it.
+This is in contrast to most state-of-the-art methods, which primarily rely on NeRF [5] or 3D Gaussian [6] Representations.
 These two techniques carry a strong inductive bias through their use of volumetric rendering.

 #### Method